 Four technical tasks have been identified to cover the scope of the activity and fulfil the project objectives:

-- Task 1: Review of state-of-the-art solutions, development of test plan and protocol and consultation with Stakeholders
+- Task 1: Review of state-of-the-art solutions, development of test plan and protocol, and consultation with stakeholders;

-- Task 2: Performance of tests, collection of data
+- Task 2: Performance of tests, collection of data;

-- Task 4: Conclusions and recommendations
+- Task 4: Conclusions and recommendations.

 Workshops & Consultations

-- Project launch meeting with EASA
+- Project launch meeting with EASA; and

-- Two workshops / consultations with stakeholders to present the results of tasks 1 and 3
+- Two workshops / consultations with stakeholders to present the results of Tasks 1 and 3.

 Research Project details